Pradumnasaraf/Post-My-Message/README.md

 ## 🛠️ Using the Routes

+After deploying the API the request will be on {API_BASE_URL}/{route}.
+This project is deployed with the base URL as `https://post-my-message.vercel.app/`.

 **Send a custom message to a number - `/sendsms` POST method.**

 It sends a custom message to the number provided.
 The request body should have a `"phone"` and `"message"`property that contains the receiver's number and a message.
+The POST body should be in JSON format.

 <!-- Note: Sender's number will be your Twilio number, which you configure in the [.env](/.env_sample) -->